FAQs about Greyhound Friends

 There are many animal rescue organizations to help rehome dogs.
 In 2015, there were 355 registered animal shelters and rescues operating in Massachusetts, including numerous rescues that are dedicated specifically to greyhounds.
 Since the latest Greyhound Friends closure, 20 additional animal rescues have been registered in the Commonwealth.

 In addition, there are advocacy organizations dedicated to ending greyhound racing across the globe, and funding adoption programs in the few regions where greyhound racing still exists.
-For example, when the most recent U.S. track closed in Tucson, Arizona, adoption organizations across the west coast mobilized to find homes for the hundreds of dogs there.
-More recently, many breed-specific and general animal rescues have stepped up to find homes for dogs in preparation for the closing of China’s only greyhound racetrack, the Canidrome.
-Many groups are already organizing to rehome dogs if greyhound racing is phased out in Florida.
+For example, when greyhound tracks closed in Tucson, Arizona, adoption organizations across the west coast mobilized to find homes for the hundreds of dogs there.
+More recently, many breed-specific and general animal rescues stepped up to rehome dogs when China’s only greyhound racetrack, the Canidrome, closed.

 It should also be noted that Greyhound Friends has stated that they do not oppose greyhound racing.
 In fact, the organization’s recent annual filing with the IRS shows that their highest paid consultant was a greyhound racing breeder and a longtime vice president of the National Greyhound Association, an industry organization that registers racing greyhounds.